croucherk/SANS-Holiday-Hack-2023/challenges/azure-101.md

 # Azure 101

-This challenge is located at *Rudolph's Rest* on *Christmas Island*, talk to *Sparkle Redberry* to start the challenge.
+This challenge is located at *Rudolph's Rest Resort* on *Christmas Island*, talk to *Sparkle Redberry* to start the challenge.

 ## Prompts and Answers